 Unfortunately, a full 27% of Amazon users were not impressed, claiming that it did not work as advertised, while another 14% felt it was just ho-hum.
 On the flip side, almost 60% of users gave it a 4-5 star rating, stating, for the record, that was a fantastic little knife.
 Do you suppose this is a case of “cold hands, cold butter”?

 A full 66% of Amazon users gave this puppy a 4-5 star rating with comments that ask, “who’s ever had this much fun with their food?” and that it “perfectly squirts hot melted cheese”.
-It was even called the “perfect family activity” but I really had to struggle to find a user who had an actual use for it.
+It was even called the “perfect family activity” but I really had to struggle to find someone who had an actual use for it.
 One user built a house for her sons’ Legos out of cheese and crackers while another constructed an entire log cabin village in his room from pretzels and cheese.
-One even spoke of the very real prospect of Sunday morning cheese-wars.
+Someone else spoke of the very real prospect of Sunday morning cheese wars.